BranislavOsadkovski/Vault/README.md

 Control blocks are translated to XML form and attached a generated hash to bind the next block to the previous one and so creating a blockchain type structure in a XML document form.
 After that the XML document containing the blockchain structure is signed with XML signature.
 Ensuring the validity and integrity of the input data.

-All of the steps in the process are reversable.
+All of the steps in the process are reversable, with validation of XML signature and document.

 # Java-Cryptography
 Cryptography is the art and science of making a cryptosystem that is capable of providing information security.